 - 1. Wear approved eye protection when removing and attaching weights. - 2.
 Make sure the power switch on the left rear of the balancer is OFF before plugging or unplugging the balancer. - 3.
-The WB265 balancer operates on 110/120 VAC, 60-Hz, singlephase current. - 4.
+The standard power converter supplied with WB250 and WB260 balancers operates from a 115 vac, 50/60 Hz power source and converts the line voltage to 8.5 vac.
+The balancers may also operate directly from 12 vdc.
+Other converters are available. - 4.
 The balancer automatically returns to the Normal balancing mode if power is interrupted. - 5.
 Make sure the balancer is sitting on all three feet on a clean, level floor with no debris under the base. - 6.
-Remove all stones, old weights, heavy dirt, and other debris from the wheel before balancing. - 7.
-Do not attempt to balance a cracked, badly bent, or otherwise severely damaged wheel.
+Remove all stones, old weights, heavy dirt, and other debris from the wheel before balancing.